BaQaDa/Next-Steps-PHY-Based-Key-Agreement-Scheme-Using-Aerial-Audio-Networking-Public/README.md

 # Post-processing algorithms for PHY-Based Key Agreement Scheme Using Aerial Audio Networking

 ##  General description
 This project is based on the research work done as part of PhD Thesis.
-This part is titled under ìPHY-Based Key Agreement Scheme Using Aerial Audio Networkingî, where we propose a physical layer security based solution that exploits the physical characteristics of the wireless channel in general, and the attractive features of the audio channel as an appealing technique to be used as a user-friendly, room-contained key agreement scheme, to generate a secret key between two smartphones that are located in the same room.
+This part is titled under ‚ÄúPHY-Based Key Agreement Scheme Using Aerial Audio Networking‚Äù, where we propose a physical layer security based solution that exploits the physical characteristics of the wireless channel in general, and the attractive features of the audio channel as an appealing technique to be used as a user-friendly, room-contained key agreement scheme, to generate a secret key between two smartphones that are located in the same room.

 For more details and better understanding of the project and its goals, the reader is referred to the original paper: